 Next, I hand out an index card.
 Just one… one that they use to design their own “colored days”.
 At this point, I reread the book to them and they embrace the time to add their artistic touch to their card.
 Once their card is complete, I pass out another.

 The first 3 cards are specific colors.
 I always want to know what their day looks like when it is yellow, black, and a rainbow of mixed-up colors.
 I put on music and give them unlimited time to just draw.
 When they are finished, they then flip the card over and tell me two things:

 - What this color day is like for them or a story of a specific day that they want to share.

 - What do they need from others on a day like this in their little world?

 Once they are done, I put a stack of cards out and allow them unlimited access to add any color days they wish.
 Most often they take 3-4 more cards, but there is always a handful of students that take ten or more.
 After completing them, I ask them to bring their cards and their shoes to meet me for a little time together.

-During this time, they pick out a special color pipe-cleaner to attach their cards to their shoes and then they are encouraged to pick just one they would like to share with me.
-After they share with me, I allow the to share with others if they would like.
+During this time, they pick out a special color pipe-cleaner to attach their cards to their shoes, and then they are encouraged to pick just one they would like to share with me.
+After they share with me, I allow them to share with others if they would like.
 We then gather around and talk about our walk in life… our journey.
 I prompt them with questions and we take time to listen to how others feel.
 After many prompts, such as “Do you think others understand what you need on your black day?” or “How can you make someone else feel if you share your yellow day with them?”, I take suggestions on how we can lead others in empathy.
 There is always a student that suggests placing our shoes in the hallway and that is a moment for me.
 A moment of trust, love, and leadership.
 I make sure that they have the option of leaving theirs in the room, but one by one they always take their shoes to the hallway.
-Such vulnerability, strength, and courage found right there that moment.
+Such vulnerability, strength, and courage were found right there at that moment.
 Come along, take a walk in our shoes.